mlswg/mls-architecture/draft-ietf-mls-architecture.md

 JSON {{?RFC7159}}.
 Implementations which adopt compatible encodings will have some degree of interoperability at the message level, though they may have incompatible identity/authentication infrastructures.
+The MLS protocol has been designed to provide the same security guarantees to all users, for all group sizes, even when it reduces to only two users.

-This document is intended to describe the overall messaging system architecture which the MLS protocol fits into, and the requirements which it is intended to fulfill.
+This document is intended to describe the overall messaging system architecture which the MLS protocol fits into, including the operational requirements needed to achieve a functional system, and to describe the security goals it is intended to fulfill.

 # General Setting

-A Group using a Messaging Service (MS) comprises a set of participants called Members where each member is typically expected to own multiple devices, called Clients.
+Informally, a group is a set of users who possibly use multiple endpoint devices to interact with the Messaging Service (MS).
 A group may be as small as two members (the simple case of person to person messaging) or as large as thousands.

-In order to communicate securely, clients initially use services at their disposal to obtain the necessary secrets and credentials required for security.
+In order to communicate securely, users initially interact with services at their disposal to establish the necessary values and credentials required for encryption and authentication.

 The Messaging Service (MS) presents as two abstract services that allow clients to prepare for sending and receiving messages securely: